emmilco/path_finder/README.md

 ![Gif of maze generation](./maze.gif)

-Pathfinder is a single-page demo of a few major maze-generation and pathfinding algorithms.
+Pathfinder is an interactive demonstration of a few major maze-generation and pathfinding algorithms.
 It is built completely in vanilla JavaScript (ES6), using HTML5 canvas elements in order to render the mazes.

 [Live version.](https://emmilco.github.io/path_finder/)